-Purpose: To protect the confidences of students and clients in the classroom and clinical will protect his/her confidence(s).
+Purpose: To protect the confidences of students and clients in the classroom and clinical setting.

+Policy Statement: The nurse-client relationship is built on trust.
+The client trusts that the nurse will protect his/her confidence(s).
 This trust carries an ethical, moral and legal obligation.
 The nurse must respect the confidential nature of the client's information and behave in a professional manner concerning it.